Sancare/patient-portal/README.md

 symfony server:start
 ```

-The server should be available on a random port on localhost (See the output log for details)
+The server should be available on [http://localhost:8000]

 ### MacOS